GjjvdBurg/SyncRNG/README.md

   print(s.randi())
 ```

-Similarly, in an R script located in the same directory as `RSyncRNG.so` and
-`SyncRNG.R`, you can do:
+Similarly, after installing the R library you can do in R:

 ```R
 library(SyncRNG)